bilias/rqwatch/README.md

 - DB Admin users / LDAP Admin users
 - /admin web endpoint for admins

+### Users
+- Add/Delete Local (DB) user
+- Edit user
+- Login as user
+- Search

+### Aliases
+User mail aliases can be added in order for the user to have access to multiple recipient addresses.

+- Add/Delete mail aliases
+- Search

 ### Maps
 The Web interface provides map management and URL endpoints for rspamd
 - Basic Maps with common fields of Rspamd multimap module (mail_from, rcpt_to, mime_from, ip)